BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_02.md

 simple as specifying model and calculating a posterior, it is typically not.
 The reality is that other equally important tasks are needed for successful Bayesian data analysis.
-In this chapter we will discuss some of these tasks including, checking model assumptions, diagnosing inference results and model comparison.
+In this chapter we will discuss some of these tasks, including checking model assumptions, diagnosing inference results, and model comparison.

 (there-is-life-after-inference-and-before-too)=